robseb/socfpgaPlatformGenerator/README.md

     *Note: On RAW partitions are only files allowed!*

-6. **Chose if the output image should be compressed**
+6. **Choose if the output image should be compressed**

-    The Python script allows to compress the generated bootable image files as a *".zip"* aerchive files.
+    The Python script allows to compress the generated bootable image files as a *".zip"* archive files.
-    This can strongly reduce the image size.Tools, like "*rufus*" can process this "*.zip*" file directly and can bring it onto a SD-Card.
+    This can strongly reduce the image size.
+Tools, like "*rufus*" can process this "*.zip*" file directly and can bring it onto a SD-Card.

 7. **Copy additional files to all partitions or to the root file system (*rootfs*)**